SpenceKonde/DxCore/megaavr/extras/MakeUPDIProgrammer.md

 # Step-by-step guide to turn a uno/nano/pro mini into a UPDI programmer

-The ATtiny 0- and 1-series are programmed through the Unified Program and Debug Interface (UPDI).
-This is a 1-wire interface using the reset pin on the ATtiny.
-The ATtiny does not have a bootloader, so a UPDI programmer is required to upload the sketches.
+The AVR Dx-series parts are programmed through the Unified Program and Debug Interface (UPDI).
+This is a 1-wire interface using the UPDI pin on the AVR Dx-series part.
+A UPDI programmer is required to to change the fuses ("burn bootloader"), upload a bootloader (if desired) and upload sketches if a bootloader is not in use.
 The classic ISP programmers cannot be used - only UPDI can be used to program these parts.

 An Arduino sketch is available to turn ATmega328(p)-based Arduino’s, like the Arduino UNO and Nano, into an UPDI programmer (it does not work on boards based on other parts, like the 32u4 (Micro/Leo) or any non-AVR board).
 The following steps show how to make one of these low cost UPDI programmers.
 We recommend using an Arduino Nano or Pro Mini (a cheap clone from ebay is fine) and hard-wiring it for the task.